Locations:

 Advertisement

-• Blood tests: Providers may test for abnormal protein levels in your blood.
+• Blood and urine tests.
+Providers may test for abnormal protein levels in your blood or pee.
+They may also use these tests to see how affected organs are functioning.

 Management and Treatment